Only pay for the cover you want, from 1 - 28 days!

 If your named driver only uses the car occasionally or you just want to add them so a set period of time, temporary cover is the ideal option.
 Temporary policies are available from 1-12 hours or daily from 1-28 days.

-Don’t spend time and money paying for insurance you don’t want or need, with temporary cover, you pay for the duration you want and because you can even select the time you want your policy to begin, down to the minute, you get the best value possible.
+Don’t spend time and money paying for insurance you don’t want or need, with additional driver insurance, you pay for the duration you want and because you can even select the time you want your policy to begin, down to the minute, you get the best value possible.

 If you’re planning on getting away from it all for a few days, or even head across to mainland Europe for a longer trip, then you should try to share the driving responsibility.

 This means that no matter how long you’re driving for, you’ve always got an alert, well-rested driver behind the wheel.